Ahd95/Human_Recourse_Analytics-Exploratory-_Data-_Analysis_Project/README.md

 # Tools:
 * Programs: Jupyter notebook
 * Libraries: Pandas, Seaborn, NumPy, Matplotlib.
-* Functions:  Lamda , Index , Count , Group by
+* Functions:  Lamda , Index , Count , Group by , dictionarie
-* Plots: heatmap , histogram , pie feature
+* Plots: heatmap , histogram , world cloud

 # MVP Goal:
 * Companies need to adopt excellent strategies to reach more customers & compete in the market.
 The strategy behind Amazon is to offer so many deals that would encourage more users to use their services.